 Regulation: Generally, the accounting policies of the Corporation's regulated utilities are subject to examination and approval by the respective regulatory authority.
 These accounting policies may differ from those used by entities not subject to rate regulation.
-The timing of the recognition of certain assets, liabilities, revenue and expenses, as a result of regulation, may differ from that otherwise expected using Canadian GAAP for entities not subject to rate regulatory assets and regulatory liabilities arise as a result of the rate-setting process at the regulated utilities and have been recognized based on previous, existing or expected regulatory orders or decisions.
-Certain estimates are necessary since the regulatory environments in which the Corporation's regulated utilities operate often require amounts to be recognized at estimated values until these amounts are finalized pursuant to regulatory decisions or other regulatory liabilities and the approved recovery or settlement periods may differ from those originally expected.
+The timing of the recognition of certain assets, liabilities, revenue and expenses, as a result of regulation, may differ from that otherwise expected using Canadian GAAP for entities not subject to rate regulation.
+Regulatory assets and regulatory liabilities arise as a result of the rate-setting process at the regulated utilities and have been recognized based on previous, existing or expected regulatory orders or decisions.
+Certain estimates are necessary since the regulatory environments in which the Corporation's regulated utilities operate often require amounts to be recognized at estimated values until these amounts are finalized pursuant to regulatory decisions or other regulatory proceedings.
+The final amounts approved by the regulatory authorities for deferral as regulatory assets and regulatory liabilities and the approved recovery or settlement periods may differ from those originally expected.
 Any resulting adjustments to original estimates are recognized in earnings in the period in which they become known.
-As at December 31, 2010, Fortis recognized \$1,072 million in current and long-term regulatory liabilities (December 31, 2009 - \$947 million) and \$527 million in current and long-term regulatory liabilities (December 31, 2009 - \$474 million).
+As at December 31, 2010, Fortis recognized \$1,072 million in current and long-term regulatory assets (December 31, 2009 - \$947 million) and \$527 million in current and long-term regulatory liabilities (December 31, 2009 - \$474 million).